OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

 If you are a developer working with actionable messages via email, you will use the portal for the following cases:

 - To test actionable messages from your service to your own mail box
-- To publish actionable message from your service so any email user within your organization using Office 365 can receive these specially formatted message (this is typically used for enabling actionable messages from a service that is specific to your organization, like a line-of-business app)
+- To publish actionable messages from your service so any email user within your organization using Office 365 can receive these specially formatted messages (this is typically used for enabling actionable messages from a service that is specific to your organization, like a line-of-business app)
 - To publish actionable messages from your service so any email user in Office 365 using your service can receive these specially formatted messages

-For all the above cases, you will be submitting certain details to Microsoft, which after being reviewed and approved, will enable actionable messages for your service.
+For all these cases, you will submit details to Microsoft.
+After review and approval, actionable messages will be enabled for your service.

 ## Dashboard sections

-The developer dashboard is divided into a few logical sections you need to fill out based on the scope you'd like to request Microsoft to enable actionable message from your service.
+The developer dashboard is divided into a few logical sections you need to fill out based on the scope you'd like to request Microsoft to enable actionable messages from your service.

 ### Details of your provider